 Frequently asked questions about admissions to the school and about the school itself.
-For any more information please contact Mrs Barker Admissions Officer on 01784 432428.
+For any more information please contact Mrs Barker, Director of Admissions on 01784 494 053.

 22 is our maximum class size although it is very rare for class sizes to rise in excess of 20 boys.
 The staff pupil ratio throughout the school is one teacher for every 8 boys.